-“Passport is the only tool bringing in a mass of donors as young as 45 and under,” said Jeff Regan, VP for membership, marketing and development at WETA.
+“Passport is the only tool bringing in a mass of donors as young as 45 and under,” said Jeff Regen, VP for membership, marketing and development at WETA.
 “That is financially important.
 It’s building support for the PBS system as a whole, and is a great way of getting our content out to far more people and to younger generations.”

 After 14 months of rollout, testing, trial and error, Passport’s benefits and hurdles are clear.
 As PBS and station executives seek to build on their progress so far, they are focusing on three areas: